lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The hash algorithms SHA-1 and SHA-256/64 (256-bit Hash truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5u and c5u.
 Note that secp256k1 is only defined for use with ECDSA and not for ECDH.

-## Unprotected Data
+## Unprotected Data {#unprot-data}

 The Initiator and the Responder must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to EAD_1, ID_CRED_R, EAD_2, and ERR_MSG.
+In particular, it applies to EAD_1, ID_CRED_R, EAD_2, and error messages.
 Using the same EAD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 Another consideration is that the list of supported cipher suites may potentially be used to identify the application.

 The Initiator and the Responder must also make sure that unauthenticated data does not trigger any harmful actions.
-In particular, this applies to EAD_1 and ERR_MSG.
+In particular, this applies to EAD_1 and error messages.

 ## Denial-of-Service {#dos}